RayTFarrell/ImageAnalyzer/README.md

 localhost:8080/images
 - RequestMapping.POST
-- Will store the provided image and meta data into the H2 database.
+- Will store the provided image and metadata into the H2 database.
-- Enpoint consumes optional multipart/form-data in this format: {url : urlString, file : file, label : labelString, objectDetectionEnabled : objectDetectionEnabledString}
+- Endpoint consumes optional multipart/form-data in this format: {url : urlString, file : file, label : labelString, objectDetectionEnabled : objectDetectionEnabledString}
-- Request must contain only a url OR a image file.
-If both are provided, or neither, the client is served a bad request reponse.
+- Request must contain only an url OR an image file.
+If both are provided, or neither, the client is served a bad request response.
 - If label is not provided, one is generated for the database entry based on the url or file base name.
 - If objectDetectionEnabled is set to true, the Imagga API is called to return a list of objects detected in the image, which is stored in the H2 database.